WEATHER AWARE: This evening into tomorrow morning, Isolated strong to severe thunderstorms possible

 Dauphin Island, AL

 MOBILE, Ala.
-(WKRG)- Good Morning Gulf Coast!
-Our temperatures are uncomfortable in the low 60s across our area starting out our day.
+(WKRG)- Good Afternoon Gulf Coast!
 A shower is possible throughout the day today but once we head into the late afternoon we will be WEATHER AWARE as a weather system will be passing through our area.
+Temperatures will be unsettled around the mid 70s.

 Wind gusts this afternoon could reach up to 20 mph but really start to ramp up over night with gusts up to 35 mph possible.
 There may be a wind advisory in effect tomorrow morning when the front passes through.
 There is a HIGH SURF WARNING in effect for NW Florida and a HIGH SURF ADVISORY along coastal Alabama.
 Surf heights could range from 6-8 feet with high risk for rip currents.